-External perceptions were also tricky to manage: from the perspective of computer science academia and hacker culture, corporations in general - and Microsoft in particular - were often seen as structural adversities.
+External perceptions were also tricky to manage: from the perspective of computer science academia and hacker culture, corporations in general - and Microsoft in particular - were often seen as structural adversaries.
 Offerings from MSR were even feared, and one leading researcher suggested that F# would "kill off" language research.
 In retrospect such ideas seem laughable - PL research has bloomed in the last 15 years and hundreds of new languages have been developed - but these views stemmed from anti-commercial biases, fear of a perceived monopolist, and Microsoft's opposition to open source software at the time.

-Either way, you had to go public and be commercially usable if you had any chance of changing things and be true to both the spirit of research and the original goals of Project 7.
+Either way, my belief was that, in the area of programming languages, you had to go public and be commercially usable in order to be influence programming practice, and to be true to both the spirit of research and the original goals of Project 7.
 Later, other cutting-edge MSR projects would not reach their full potential, because they didn't make the commercially usable releases necessary to proof the technologies and gain evidence of their utility in sufficient time to occupy a market niche, examples include Accelerator and Dryad LINQ.
 On the other hand, MSR provided a good "institutional home" for a language, given its concentration of expertise and its long-term mission to change computing.
 Lab directors such as Andrew Herbert, Luca Cardelli and Andrew Blake would be consistently supportive of the work on F# over a long period of time.
-However, doing a public, https://lwn.net/Articles/34678/ commercially usable language offering via MSR was not going to be plain sailing, and the support of the product teams would ultimately be needed.
+However, doing a public, commercially usable language offering via MSR was not going to be plain sailing, and the support of the product teams would ultimately be needed.